go-swagger/go-swagger/README.md

 To generate a server for a swagger spec document:

-		swagger generate all -f ./swagger.json -A [application-name] [--principal [principal-name]] --include-main --include-ui
+		swagger generate server [-f ./swagger.json] [--principal [principal-name]] [--with-ui]

 There are several other sub commands available for the generate command

 Sub command | Description
 ------------|----------------------------------------------------------------------------------
-operation   | generates one or more models specified in the swagger definition model       | generates model files for one or more models specified in the swagger definition support     | generates the api builder and the main method server      | generates an entire server application
+operation   | generates one or more operations specified in the swagger definition model       | generates model files for one or more models specified in the swagger definition support     | generates the api builder and the main method server      | generates an entire server application